Dynasty Fantasy Football

 In redraft fantasy, a quarterback on a bad team with no weapons is a liability.
 In dynasty fantasy, that same quarterback is potentially a gold mine.
 The reason: dynasty managers are buying the next 5-8 years of production, not the next 17 weeks.
 A rookie QB who starts immediately on a rebuilding team accumulates experience, develops chemistry with young receivers, and typically becomes the franchise centerpiece as the team builds around him.

 Superflex Dynasty Rule: In a 12-team superflex league, the first two QBs off the board in the rookie draft routinely go in picks 1-4 overall regardless of position need.
 If you have a top-4 pick and the QB class is strong, take the quarterback.
-The 2026 class supports this strategy at picks 1-8.
+The 2026 class supports this strategy at picks 1-8 for Mendoza and Simpson.

-Cleveland Browns · Round 1, Pick 1 (Expected)
+Indiana · Round 1, Pick 1 (Las Vegas Raiders)

 1

-Sanders' accuracy is NFL-ready from day one.
-His completion percentage at Colorado — operating behind one of the worst offensive lines in college football — is the most impressive raw statistical achievement in recent draft memory.
-Cleveland is rebuilding and they will hand him the keys.
+Mendoza's accuracy is NFL-ready from day one.
+His Heisman-winning season at Indiana — leading the Hoosiers to a national championship with a 79.2% adjusted completion percentage — is the most complete QB performance in recent draft memory.
+Las Vegas takes him first overall and makes him the unquestioned starter.
 There is no controversy, no competition, no backup who threatens his role.
 In superflex dynasty, he is a top-5 overall pick without debate.
-In 1QB dynasty, he is the QB1 in this class and will be a top-12 dynasty QB within two seasons if the team builds the receiver room properly.
+In 1QB dynasty, he is the clear QB1 and will be a top-12 dynasty QB within two seasons as the Raiders build around him.

 2